How do we feed urban communities in a sustainable way in the face of climate change, ecological crises and fossil fuel

 All our projects are steps towards Growing Communities' aim of creating a more sustainable, re-localised food system - changing what we eat, how we eat and how it's farmed.
 To find out more about what we did last year download our Annual Report.
 For more information on what we think needs to be done to make our food system more resilient and more sustainable look at our Manifesto and our Food Zones diagram.

 Our experience has shown that urban communities are well placed to work together with farmers and growers to create practical alternatives to the current way our food is produced and distributed.
 We recently launched our Start-Up Programme to help other communities around the UK set up their own community-led box schemes based on the Growing Communities' model.
 Go to the Growing Communities' Start-Up website for more information on how you can get involved.

-Growing Communities is a not-for-profit company with a constitution and a voluntary management committee.
-Box scheme members can stand for and elect the management committee at our Annual General Meeting.
-Current management committee members are:
+Growing Communities is a not-for-profit company with a constitution and a voluntary board.
+Box scheme members can stand for and elect the board at our Annual General Meeting.
+Current board members are:

 - Sarah Havard (Chair)